How Windows Update works

 The Windows Update engine treats every service as a separate entity, even though multiple services may contain the same updates.

 Common service IDs

 ServiceId here identifies a client abstraction, not any specific service in the cloud.
-No assumption should be made of which server a serviceId is pointing to, it's totally controlled by the SLS responses.
+No assumption should be made of which server a serviceId is pointing to.
+It's totally controlled by responses from the Service Locator Service.

 |WSUS or Configuration Manager||Via ServerSelection::ssManagedServer